yennetiuday/movieApi/README.md

 - Descriptive README to document the key features of your solution, your assumptions, approaches and future thoughts.
 - API endpoints well documented.
 - Error and exception handling considerations included.
-- Create watchlist to save movie
+- Create watchlist to add movie

 ### <ins>Acceptance Criteria and Assumptions</ins>